ElzaJose/TDK-RDKServiceDocs/July29/USBMassStoragePlugin.md

 ## *getPartitionInfo*

-Retrieves detailed information about a specific partition, including its file system type, size, sector details, and available space.
-This API is useful for understanding the storage characteristics of a partition and managing storage devices effectively.
+Retrieves detailed information about a specific partition based on its mount path.
+This API provides essential data such as the file system type, partition size, sector details, total space, used space, and available space, enabling users to understand and manage storage partitions effectively.

 ### Related Functions
 [getDeviceList](#getDeviceList) : Provides a list of connected storage devices.
-[getMountPoints](#getMountPoints) : Retrieves the mount points of partitions on storage devices.
+[getMountPoints](#getMountPoints) : Retrieves the mount points of storage partitions.

 ### Events